Create your first JHipster project

 Node.js is a JavaScript runtime environment based on the Google Chrome JavaScript Engine.
 In other words: Node.js is the “JDK for JavaScript.” npm refers to three different, but related things: A JavaScript library package format, a JavaScript build tool, and a public JavaScript component repository.
 So npm is “The JAR format and Maven and Maven Central for JavaScript.”

 Please download the LTS version of the Node.js installer.
-That is version 14.15.0 as of
+As of October 3, 2022, this

 .